GLOBAL MARKETS-Stocks fall on Greece, rate concerns; U.S. dollar dips

 NEW YORK, June 8 (Reuters) - U.S. and European stocks declined on Monday as investors fretted about Greece and the timing of a U.S. rate hike, while bond yields rose and the dollar fell.

-The U.S. currency extended its decline in the afternoon on skepticism about the American economy even after President Barack Obama denied a wire-service report that claimed to cite his remarks on the greenback’s strength.
+The U.S. currency extended its decline in the afternoon even after President Barack Obama denied a wire-service report that claimed to cite his remarks on the greenback’s strength.

 Investors sold U.S. equities after Friday’s strong jobs report heightened expectations for a Federal Reserve interest rate hike as soon as September.
 Several experts said markets would likely remain choppy ahead of a rate hike.